midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

-# i3-Kali-Linux
+# i3-window-manager-setup
-i3 window manager dot files, scripts, and tips on what packages to install in order to get i3 up and running with Kali Linux.
+i3 window manager dot files, scripts, and tips on what packages to install in order to get i3 up and running.

-This is a simple i3 setup for Kali Linux.
+This is a simple i3 setup.
 No fancy terminal or customized desktop features.
-Standard terminal, no B.S.
+Standard terminal, no BS.

-This will work on other linux distros too.
-Give it a try.

 key bindings: